Intrinsic Expressions

 The return type of @offset_of is u64.

 The value returned by @offset_of is the offset the compiler assigns to the field under the layout it chooses for the struct, determined at compile time.
 Because the value comes from the compiler's own layout rather than a hand-computed constant, @offset_of remains correct even if the struct layout is implementation-defined.
-The offset of a field is the sum of the sizes of all preceding fields under the current layout (§3.6).
+Under the compact layout each field is placed at the lowest offset satisfying its alignment after the preceding fields, so an offset accounts for both the preceding fields' sizes and any alignment padding (§3.6).

 It is a compile-time error to apply @offset_of to a non-struct type, or to name a field that the struct does not declare.